SCRT-HQ/VaporShell/docs/glossary/New-VSDocDBDBInstance.md

 ```

 ### -Tags
-The tags to be assigned to the DB instance.
+The tags to be assigned to the instance.
+You can assign up to 10 tags to an instance.

 Type: List
 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-docdb-dbinstance.html#cfn-docdb-dbinstance-tags